ChrishonWyllie/Apple-Camera-App/README.md

 A less detailed version of the Apple Camera App to demonstrate some features.

-Some features were purposely left un-implemented
+Some features were purposely left un-implemented.

+The list of things left un-implemented are:

+CameraController.swift :

+the buttons at the top var (flash, hdr, live, duration and filter)

+the actions of each camera option in the bottom bar

+SinglePhotoViewController.swift :

+The buttons in the bottom bar

 This is NOT intended for sale